-In this post we compare the Intex Challenger K1 Inflatable Kayak vs Advanced Elements Lagoon Inflatable Kayak.
+In this post we compare the Intex Challenger K1 Inflatable Kayak vs. Advanced Elements Lagoon Inflatable Kayak.
 This is a comparison of a super budget inflatable kayak (the Intex) with a more expensive inflatable kayak.
 The Advanced Elements kayak is more expensive, but is still affordable for most people.
 Both are ideal for RV living, because they are both so light and easy to store and transport.
-But the Advanced Elements Lagoon Kayak is about five times the price of the Intex Challenger.
+But the Advanced Elements Lagoon Kayak is about three times the price of the Intex Challenger.
 So of course, you have to wonder, is it worth the extra money?
 Read on and find out.

 Related Post: Read about what it is like to dry camp on Santispac Beach, Baja California Sur

 Inflatable Kayaks vs. Hardshell Kayaks

 Of course, it goes without saying that it is easier to transport and store an inflatable kayak than a hardshell kayak.
 This is especially important if you like in a small space, such as an RV.
-However, many people think that we are making some kind of compromise by having inflatable kayaks.
+However, many people think that you are making some kind of compromise by having inflatable kayaks.
 We have learned that this is simply not true.

 Joe and I recently rented some hardshell kayaks for a 5-mile paddle.
 We both had very sore backs and butts at the halfway point of the trip!
 Granted, rental kayaks will not be top-of-the-line models.
-However, this experience suggests that one might have to purchase a very expensive hardshell kayak to get the comfort provided by our entry level inflatables.
+However, this experience suggests that one might have to purchase a very expensive hardshell kayak to get the comfort provided by our more affordable inflatables.

-By the way, we were surprised to learn that inflatable kayaks are more durable than hardshells – they are designed to bounce off obstacles such as rocks.
+By the way, we were surprised to learn that inflatable kayaks can be more durable than hardshells – they are designed to bounce off obstacles such as rocks.
 Rocks can easily damage hardshell kayaks.
-They are also more stable in the water, making them well suited to beginners.
+Inflatables are also more stable in the water, making them well suited to beginners.
 This is because they settle into the water, rather than sitting right on top.
-Also, because they are wider.
+Also, because they are usually wider.